doc-jones/labby-algorithm-experiments/README.md

 ```
 Initialize People
 Initialize Project
 Initialize ProjectRoles
+Initialize ProjectType
+Initialize ProjectOrder

-Pair<String, Integer> teamMember = Pair.with(projectRole,timeZoneBucket);
+Pair<String, Integer> student = Pair.with(projectRole, timeZone);
 or
-Pair<String, Integer> person = new Pair<String, Integer>(projectRole, timeZoneBucket);
+Pair<String, Integer> student = new Pair<String, Integer>(projectRole, timeZone);

-for(Object obj : teamMember) {
+for(Object obj : student) {
-    ...Assign to project
+    ...Assign to project, given projectType
+    if studentUnassigned {
+      List<projectOrder> reverseOrder = projectOrder.ascending - 1
+    }else{
+      return projectAssignment;
 }

-presuming there exists a function that, given a list of people equipped with projectroles, returns a random
+presuming there exists a function that, given a list of students equipped with projectroles, returns an
-assignment satisfying the people per role-constraints (e.g. 1<=backend, 1<=DS<=4, etc.)
+assignment satisfying the student per role-constraint (e.g. 1<=backend, 1<=DS<=4, etc.)

-split up the collection of people by timezone bucket, such that you now have one collection for each bucket.
-Then run the random solver function on each timezone bucket
+with student object sorted by timezone run function against collection finding best match given timezone priority.
+Start at the top
+for each project.

+presume there are unassigned students after first pass, and each project has been assigned an int, projectOrder, descending.
+Then assign remaining students to projects in ascending projectOrder to ensure nearest timezone.

+if students remain unassigned, throw exception and report for human intervention
 ```

 -------